-Learn how dairy milk compares to plant-based milks in terms of cost, protein, vitamins, minerals, and effects on human health.
+Learn how dairy milk compares to plant-based milks in terms of protein, vitamins, minerals, effects on human health, and cost.

 Protein is an important nutrient that plays a key role in cell maintenance and therefore is a major part of overall health maintenance.
 Milk contains 8 grams of high-quality protein per cup regardless of fat content.
 The amount of protein in plant-based milks varies widely depending on the ingredients added in processing.
 Additionally, it’s important to consider protein quality.
 Dairy contains what is called complete protein.
 The majority of plant-based protein sources are incomplete.

 Vitamins and Minerals